Ankita-Dhara/Product-Recommendation-System/README.md

 Top 5 country wise popular products- the most popular products in the country providing by the users.
 Top 5 monthly popular products- recommends the most popular products in the month provided by the users.
 Top 5 system recommended products- recommends the most common products purchased by other customer who bought the same item as the Id of the customer provided.
+The online retail excel sheet/database has been provided along with the code which must be uploaded and used for the code to run.